Childcare in Hawaii

-hawaii childcare impact report
+hawaii childcare economic impact report

 This report, produced in partnership between the Hawaii Chamber of Commerce Foundation and the U.S. Chamber of Commerce Foundation, provides a data-driven analysis of how childcare breakdowns affect Hawaii’s families, employers, and economy.